gmadigan/gmadigan/README.md

 ### ⏱ Quick about me

 * 🇺🇸 From the SF Bay Area, currently reside on the US East Coast
-* 👨🏻‍🎓 PhD in physics with 5 years at CERN searching for new particles in data from the LHC (world's highest energy acceleratior)
+* 👨🏻‍🎓 PhD in physics, 5+ years at CERN searching for new particles in data from the LHC (world's highest energy acceleratior)
-* 🐍 10 years of Python development + collaboration via GitHub
+* 🐍 10 years of Python development, collaboration via GitHub
 * 🤖 5 years training, testing, and applying machine learning models to extract weak signals in noisy data
 * 📖 Co-authored a [peer-reviewed paper](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.109.112003) searching for new physics with the CMS detector at CERN